Mitchell-D-Jans/Mitchell-D-Jans.github.io/README.md

 <body>
   <section id="about" class="tab-panel active" role="tabpanel">
     <div class="about-block">
-      <h3>About me</h3>
       <p>
         Hello!
-        I am a PhD student studying fine-grained cohesive sediments at Princeton University in Princeton, New Jersey
+        I am a PhD student studying fine-grained cohesive sediments at Princeton University in Princeton, New Jersey.

+        I hold a BSCE in Civil Engineering from the University of Minnesota Duluth
       </p>

       <div class="about-photos">